Japan Summer Trip. Day 5: Takamatsu

 Where are all the monkeys?

-The monkey performance is really awesome.
+The monkey performance is really wonderful.
 Look at the crowd!

 The ticket counter